Medical open network for AI

 Medical open network for AI (MONAI) is an open-source, community-supported framework for deep learning (DL) in medical imaging.
 MONAI provides a collection of domain-optimized implementations of various DL algorithms and utilities specifically designed for medical imaging tasks.
 MONAI is used in research and industry, aiding the development of various medical imaging applications, including image segmentation, image classification, image registration, and image generation.

 MONAI was first introduced in 2019 by a collaborative effort of engineers from Nvidia, the National Institutes of Health, and the King's College London academic community.
 The framework was developed to address the specific challenges and requirements of DL applied to medical imaging.

-Built on top of PyTorch, a popular DL library, MONAI offers a high-level interface for performing everyday medical imaging tasks, including image preprocessing, augmentation, DL model training, evaluation, and inference for diverse medical imaging applications.
+Built on top of PyTorch, a popular DL library, MONAI provides a high-level interface for performing everyday medical imaging tasks, including image preprocessing, augmentation, DL model training, evaluation, and inference for diverse medical imaging applications.
 MONAI simplifies the development of DL models for medical image analysis by providing a range of pre-built components and modules.

 MONAI is part of a larger suite of artificial intelligence (AI)-powered software called Nvidia Clara.
 Besides MONAI, Clara also comprises Nvidia Parabricks for genome analysis.